tom-barone/discontent/README.md

 ## Technical

-The web extension itself is written in Typescript and built with Webpack.
+The extension itself is written in Typescript.
 When you load a page, it'll grab a list of all the relevant links on the page, then hit a web API asking for their scores.

 The web API runs off server-less AWS lambdas built in Rust, and the whole thing is backed by DynamoDB.

-For the nuts and bolts, see the [Architecture](./docs/architecture.md) doc.
+For the nuts and bolts, see the [Architecture](./docs/architecture.md) page.